Holiday Time

 What to Wear:

-- Block Heel Sandals – Stylish and easy to walk in if there’s a bit of standing or walking.
+• Block Heel Sandals or Classy Flats– Stylish and easy to walk in if there’s a bit of standing or walking.
 Go low for comfort and look modern with a midi.
+Metallic sandals always look classy.

-- Statement Earrings + pretty bag – These little extras elevate the outfit without trying too hard.
-Gold Floral earrings say Mother’s Day.
+• Statement Earrings + pretty bag – These little extras elevate the outfit without trying too hard.
+Pretty gold or silver earrings elevate your look for Mother’s Day.

 2. The Casual Café Brunch (Usually Just the Immediate Family and Grandma(s)